Factsheet 23: Utilities

 You are only required to pay for water usage if the landlord bills you correctly.
 They must:

 If the premises are not separately metered, you must pay for water usage as determined by ministerial guidelines.
+Ask your landlord for a copy of their policy if they charge you for water.

-If they fail to do needed repairs and water is then lost or contaminated, you can apply to the NCAT for compensation for the cost of replacement water.
+If they fail to do needed repairs and water is then lost or contaminated, you can apply to NCAT for compensation for the cost of replacement water.
 You can also seek a rent reduction for withdrawal of facilities.

 A standard tank should need emptying every 3–5 years with normal usage.
 If a tank needs emptying a few months into the tenancy, it may be that it is faulty or the previous occupant did not empty it.
-Write to landlord/agent asking for it to be repaired or emptied.
+Write to the landlord/agent asking for it to be repaired or emptied.

 In the case Varghese v Liang & Huang (Tenancy) NSWCTTT 973, the premises had a phone socket.
 The tenant assumed there was a working landline but there was not.
 The CTTT found that the landlord is responsible for ensuring a landline is available unless there is a specific exclusion in the tenancy agreement.